 Agencies interested in employing Certified Peer Specialists

-Agencies interested in employing Certified Peer Specialists under the Medicaid rehabilitation services option must submit a Certified Peer Specialist Agency Request for Technical Assistance and an Implementation Plan.
+Agencies interested in employing Certified Peer Specialists under the Medicaid rehabilitation services option must submit a Certified Peer Specialist Agency Request for Technical Assistance.

 Medicaid Rehabilitation Services include:

 - Adult Rehabilitative Mental Health Services (ARMHS) certified by DHS

 - Assertive Community Treatment (ACT) teams approved by DHS